What is a Pet Therapy Dog?

 Pet therapy is a guided interaction between an individual and a trained animal.
 It also involves the animal’s handler.
 The purpose of pet therapy is to help a patient recover from or cope with a health problem or a mental disorder.
 Pet therapy also is called animal-assisted therapy (AAT).

 During this course you will learn the purpose of therapy dogs and what they do.
 You will learn what situations could occur while making visits.
 You’ll practice control and greeting exercises in real life situations that are helpful in making visits successful and enjoyable.
-This is not the therapy test itself but prepares you for both therapy work and the pet therapy test.
-Bring both your dog and vaccinations to first class.
+T

 Having a dog trained to be a therapy dog is one of the most rewarding feelings for you, your dog and the community!
 Think of all of the good you and your dog could do by giving back to the community by spending time with kids in a hospital, soldiers and veterans who have come back home and need some healing energy, bringing a smile to folks in a retirement community who love to talk about fond memories when they had a dog and even having your dog help a child in a school gain the confidence to read!